 A festival to me is bringing people together through music and creative arts.
-I think that's the core of other festivals.
-It would be really nice to see an effort put in from the team to get all of the [production team], all of the organisers together [in] one room to...network and chat because you don't get that opportunity once the festival has started and when the Festival has finished, you're already on to the next thing.
-So this is just a suggestion, It's not anything that we missed out on.
+I think that's the core of other festival.
+It would be really nice to see an effort put in from the team to get all of the [production team], all of the organisers together [in] one room to... network and chatbecause you don't get that opportunity once the festival has started and when the festival has finished, you're already on to the next thing.
+So this is just a suggestion, it's not anything we missed out on.
 It would be nice, and I think no one else is doing that, so why can't Birmingham do that?